 One of the hallmarks of the student experience at Greer is the focus the school places on embracing diversity and building community.
 This work begins each year prior to the start of school, when all teachers leave the building to visit the homes of the students they will be teaching that year.
-This allows teachers to begin building positive relationships with their students and their families; respond to concerns and questions about such understanding of and appreciation for the varied cultural backgrounds students bring to the school.
+This allows teachers to begin building positive relationships with their students and their families; respond to concerns and questions about such issues as school transportation; ensure that they have the best contact information for families; and find out something special about each child prior to the first day of school.

+Home visits also allow the Greer staff to develop an understanding of and appreciation for the varied cultural backgrounds students bring to the school.
 Cultural diversity continues to be celebrated throughout the school year through monthly community events, such as potluck dinners and a Cultural Heritage Night, that always are well-attended by students and parents.